AdobeDocs/experience-platform.en/help/segmentation/ui/overview.md

 It is also important to know two key terms that are used through this document and understand the difference between them:
 - **Segment definition**: The rule set used to describe key characteristics or behaviors of a target audience.
 - **Audience**: The resulting set of profiles that meet the criteria of a segment definition.
+This can either be created through Adobe Experience Platform (Platform-generated audience) or from an external source (externally generated audience).

 ## Overview